mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-get-paid.md

 Refer to the [Vendor Onboarding](https://handbook.mattermost.com/operations/finance/onboarding/how-to-on-board-as-a-vendor) section for guidance on registering so you get paid.

-## Payment Registration with Mattermost
+## Payment registration with Mattermost

 ### Banking registration